BTIT-MSP/Cloud-Radial-PowerShell-Module/README.md

 # Cloud-Radial-PowerShell-Module
-Module written for Cloud Radial
+Module written by Chris Davis from Bay Technologies for use with Cloud Radial beta API.